 The next time you feel certain about a political belief, pause.
 Ask yourself whether you believe it because of evidence.
 Or because your tribe does.

 That moment of doubt?
 That’s not weakness.
 Science actually celebrates changing your mind when the evidence demands it.
-As the research makes clear, modifying your beliefs based on evidence isn’t a shortcoming.
+Modifying your beliefs based on evidence isn’t a shortcoming.
 It’s a superpower.

 Steps to overcome political bias and change minds effectively